Kyohei-Suzuki/Kyohei-Suzuki.github.io/_pages/about.md

 # Employment
 ---
+- Research Fellow (PD) of the Japan Society for the Promotion of Science (JSPS)
+  - Oct.
+2024 -- present
 - Research Fellow (DC1) of the Japan Society for the Promotion of Science (JSPS)
   - Apr.
-2022--present
+2022 -- Sept.
+2024_
 - Research Assistant at Dept. Electronics and Electrical Engineering, Keio
   - Nov.
 2019 -- Feb.
 2020, Nov.
 2020 -- Mar.
 2022
 - Teaching Assistant at Dept. Electronics and Electrical Engineering, Keio
   - Nov.
 2020 -- Feb.
 2021

 # Talks